K35P/font-family-extractor/README.md

 ## How instance filenames are chosen

 Each instance uses its **subfamily name** from the font’s `name` table (via `subfamilyNameID` in `fvar`).
+If that name ID cannot be resolved, the file is named `instance_<id>`.
 Spaces are replaced with underscores, characters that are invalid in file names are replaced, and leading or trailing dots or spaces are stripped.
 If two instances would map to the same filename, a numeric suffix is appended.

 ## Limitations

 - Only fonts that expose a non-empty set of **named instances** in `fvar` are supported.
 Axes-only variable fonts with no predefined instances will exit with an error.
 - The tool does not synthesize intermediate weights or widths; it only exports what the font author registered as instances.
+- **Invalid or unreadable** font files (or non-font data) are reported with a short error message and a non-zero exit code; the script does not print a Python traceback for typical fontTools read errors.
 - Ensure you have the **legal right** to process and redistribute the fonts you use; this repository only provides the extraction script.

 ## License